dimamedia/foundation-6-sites-simple-sass/README.md

 Separated javascript files to combine only needed features with user's preferred script loader or combiner minifier.

 Motion-ui and What-input is included to this pack and can be used if needed.

+### Foundation version?

+This repository forked from zurb/foundation-sites while version 6.2.3.

 ## Getting Started